Protect local buildings or land - The Community Right to Bid

 - Plans of successfully listed assets under Assets of Community Value legislation

 - Unsuccessful Assets of Community Value (PDF, 197KB)

-- Unsuccessful Assets of Community Value - Maps
+- Plans of unsuccessful listings under Assets of Community Value legislation

 Decisions and appeals